-Canterbury was the first association to hold the shield, but promptly lost it to Auckland in the very first match.
-In those early days, the Shield was contested by challenge matches, but today teams compete in a scheduled competition across the season, the champion being the team with the most points at the end of the final round.
+Canterbury was the first Major Association to hold the shield, but promptly lost it to Auckland in the very first match.
+Briefly in those early days, the Shield was contested on a challenge basis, but today teams compete in a scheduled competition across the season, the champion being the team with the most points at the end of the final round.